 SMEs are most vulnerable to economic turmoil, but what about the turmoil in their own business

-However, these tough economic times also present an opportunity to look at one’s business and address weaknesses in order to guarantee survival.
+However, these tough economic times.
+Present an opportunity to look at one’s business and address weaknesses in order to guarantee survival.

 It is perhaps an uncomfortable truth that many businesses operate in a way that is not too dissimilar to the way the country is being run: